 - Why I won't be getting an iPhone this year, 2007.05.21.
 The iPhone is likely to have early problems, prices are bound to come down, and the current service contract won't allow the switch until January 2008.

-- 11 ways to optimize your Mac's performance, 2007.03.12.
+- 11 No Cost Tips for Optimizing Mac OS X 10.4 Tiger Performance, 2007.03.12.
 If your Mac is getting sluggish, here are 11 tips that can help restore its original performance.

 - Just how good is a $300 Mac?, 2007.01.30.
 Used Macs can every bit as good a value as cheap new Windows PCs.